GuilinDev/peerReviewAlgo/bq.md

 Secondly, the growth of xx company is so impressive, it is not only an xx (online retail shop/search engine/social media network), it also has a wide range of products like xx1, xx2, xx3, xx4(Alexa, kindle, fire tablet and TV, Amazon web service, etc).
 There are so many fantastic technologies and products here.
 I will never feel boring if I am in xx.
 And I’ll be excited about all the amazing things around me everyday.
 I can learn a lot of new technologies here.
 Beside that, I can also work with great people here for solutions with full-stack point of view, by engaging requirements, front-end, back-end, storage and all the other stuff.

-## The biggest mistake you made and what did you learn from it? (earn trust, customer obsession)

-### Case 1

-I remember that after we first delivered the 2.11 version of network monitoringsystem to customer, which is the version that first with kafka feature and kerberos authentication feature.
-But the customer reported that they can not authenticate with their consumers.
-It is very weird cause after all the checks, all the features are running smoothly in the dev environment, but when it comes to the sensor, the authentication part will fail.

-After tracking the logs and error messages, I found that the kerberos authentication was not able to be connected at the very beginning.
-It seems that it doesn’t have the proper environment to run.
-Then I noticed that all the python related stuff in the system are based on python 3, except one module for alerting, which is based on python 2.
-So I double checked the document, I didn’t document the detail in the documentation.
-So the sensor doesn’t have python 2 environment.
-It is definitely a silly mistake.
-I apologized to my manager and the customer.
-And we added the updated python envrionment to a new sensor as soon as possible and sent it to customer again.

-So, after that, I learnt that I should pay attention to each small detail during the development process, and document them in time so that we won’t forget.
-I need to make sure that all the things I delivered are fully qualified.

-### Case 2

-The biggest mistake I’ve made happened when I led the smart network monitoring system for the first time.
-The original schedule is week, but I suddenly received a message from product manager says that he will show a the demo to one customer after two days.
-And at that time I was working on building the alerting/aggregating system, that will be an important part of the demo.
-But I paid too much attention on details, I want to make everything perfect.
-I didn’t notice that I don’t have enough time to finish all the details.

-Last day before the demo day, my manager pointed that out.
-I apologized to him and then we started to figure out if there is a way to keep the demo the same as what we want it to be, but sacrificing some backend performance that customer won’t notice, cause it is just a demo.
-After the demo, I can rewrite the code to meet the original requirements.

-after working overtime, fortunately, the demonstration was not affected in the end.
-But from this mistake, I learnt that details are definitely important, but I also need to pay attention to the whole schedule, I need to always keep good communication with my teammates when I have my plan.
-I need to make sure that my schedule won’t affect other’s schedule.

 ## Most challenging project

 The most challenging project is my current network monitoring system.
 It is challenging because I need to implement all the new features on my own.
 It requires me to build monitoring tools for telecommunication network for both cloud-native and legacy systems.
 I haven’t done too much related to docker and kubernetes before.
 And It also requires me to build Kafka clusters for the service.
 I haven’t developed any Kafka before either.